htsai1/SDCND-Term1-Project1-FindingLaneLines/Project1_WriteUp.md

 ### 3. Suggest possible improvements to your pipeline

+Several possible improvements are identified:

-1. A possible improvement would be to include cv2.inRange() for color selection so the pipeline could identify not only right left lane but also the white or yellow line.
+* To include cv2.inRange() for color selection so the pipeline could identify not only right left lane but also the white or yellow line.
 For regulation/ obey traffic law purpose, this could be quite useful.

-Another potential improvement could be to ...
+* To keep tuning the parameters in Canny edge detection algorithm and Hough transform algorithm for a better edge (points/dots) and hough lines detection.

+* To adjust the mask area due to the lane lines are much more close to the right in the Optional Challenge video.